animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 This is more ideal when you want to define a `LuceneIndex` on an existing Region with data at a later point during the application's lifecycle and as requirements demand.
-Where possible, SDG strives to adhere to strongly-typed objects.
+Where possible, Spring Data for GemFire strives to adhere to strongly-typed objects.
 However, for the time being, you must use the `regionPath` property to specify the Region to which the `LuceneIndex` is applied.